Nupentin Capsules (Gabapentin)

 What If You Miss a Dose?

-If you miss a dose and it’s almost time for your next dose (within 4 hours), skip the missed dose and take your next dose as scheduled.
-Otherwise, take it as soon as you remember, then return to your normal schedule.
+If you miss a dose and it's almost time for your next one, skip the missed dose.
+Otherwise, take it as soon as you remember, but do not double the dose.

 Side Effects